Mamun/clojure-web-app/README.md

 ===============

 - Clojure web application using compojure, enlive, datomic, clojurescript.
+- Single project and one nrepl server for both clojure and clojure-script.
 - Interactive development for both clojure and clojure-script using emacs-live-clojure-workflow.